chaseruskin/orbit/docs/src/6_commands/4_build.md

 If the previous plan command accepted a plugin option, then Orbit remembers for future build commands.
 It will be the default plugin to use if no `--plugin` or `--command` is entered for the given command.

+The command invoked will be ran from the ip's root directory.

 ## __OPTIONS__